bitflipper19/Advent-of-Hardware/README.md

 For the verilog simulation, I used a script to convert the inputs according to my needs, as Idk how to "parse strings" in verilog or in actual hardware.
 The script used can be found in the `/scripts/ipScript.cpp` and the generated `tb.txt` can be pasted into the `/verilog/day1p1_tb.v` appropriately for custom input testing!!

-After sucessful verilog solution, I moved onto write the Hardcaml version, (Ik it's usually the other way around) :p !!
+After sucessful verilog solution, I moved on to write the Hardcaml version, (Ik it's usually the other way around) :p !!
 Hardcaml generates (or **"constructs"**) verilog for the required hardware.

 ---
 # About the Solution Flow